 For a long time I tried to find “my place” in the world.
 Who am I?
 What am I doing here?
 What’s my purpose?
-I look around and I’m bombarded with courses to teach me how to market my self, how to find my soul clients, what Instagram hashtags and hacks to use to grow my audience.
+I look around and I’m bombarded with courses to teach me how to market myself, how to find my soul clients, what Instagram hashtags and hacks to use to grow my audience.
 I don’t like them, they don’t resonate with me, they are not the way I perceive the world or how I want to be perceived.
 But…they undeniably work.
-Every day you see a new coach talking about they infallible method to be successful.
+Every day you see a new coach talking about their infallible method to be successful.
 So, should I be doing the same things to reach what I believe is success?
 Should I post 20 selfies a day, talk about my morning routine and try to become an “influencer?
-Honestly, I’m tired of of copying other peoples methods, to speak words and turn my thoughts into a pre-packaged product to fit in a world I don’t even want to be in.
+Honestly, I’m tired of of copying other peoples’ methods, to speak words that are not mine and turn my thoughts into a pre-packaged product to fit in a world I don’t even want to be in.

 This is my story.

 I went to Veterinary school because that’s what I’d always wanted to be growing up and I thought would make me happy because of my love of animals.
 It didn’t take me long to realize that wouldn’t be the case.
 I almost left school after my third year of the 5 year program, but, realizing the global economic crisis would not help me find a job, I decided to finish my degree, even though I knew I would probably never end up using it.

 I finished school, and moved to Madrid, in search of opportunities while I figured out what I wanted to do with my life.
 Completely randomly, after finishing my TEFL (Teaching English as a Foreign Language) course, the school I did it at was looking for Spanish teachers.
 I knew that wasn’t what I wanted to do for the rest of my life, but thought it would be a good opportunity to grow and to earn a bit of cash while I looked for something else, so I took the job.
 I started working 2 hours a week, and ended up working 25-30 hours a week.

 My first steps in the working world